MNO: Multiscale Neural Operator for 3D Computational Fluid Dynamics: Experiments

 We reproduce several state-of-the-art open-source methods of neural operator for comparative experiments.
-To ensure fairness, all comparative experiments are conducted on the same protocol and executed on our identical computational hardware.
+The training and testing procedures for all baselines are consistent with MNO.
+The hyperparameters of baselines adhere to their official code repositories or original papers.
+Detailed settings can be found in Appendix \ref{sec-implement-details}.